 Which stores are open in my Parisian neighborhood on Sunday?

 If you don’t feel like moving, especially on a Sunday, there are also convenience stores that stay open and sell food and drink.
-Be careful with just the expiry dates on products and be prepared to pay a higher price!
+Just be careful with the expiry dates on products and be prepared to pay a higher price!
 Whatever happens, you’re going to have to leave your apartment, but there are tons of convenience stores in each neighborhood, so you’re bound to have one nearby.

 For many people, there’s nothing better than going to the local markets.
 This blend of delicious smells and products is a popular activity for many Parisians on Sunday mornings.